-Say: We learned in the Cost of Raising a Child slide-show that, according to the USDA it costs approximately \$12,310 annually to raise a child.
-First, let's find out where those costs come from.
+Say: We learned in the Cost of Raising a Child slideshow that, according to the USDA, it costs approximately \$16,000 annually to raise a child. (https://usafacts.org/articles/how-much-does-it-cost-to-raise-a-child/) First, let's find out where those costs come from.
 Research and try to find the lowest prices for everything on the following list and write them down in the blank next to the item.

-Say: Some of you will not reach the full \$12,310 but remember, the items on this list are not the only things required to raise a baby.
-Unexpected expenses such as doctor's visits and medicine, daycare (\$150+ per week), insurance, bills, housing, etc. can quickly add up.
+Say: Some of you will not reach the full \$16,000 but remember, the items on this list are not the only things required to raise a baby.
+Unexpected expenses such as doctor's visits, medicine, and daycare will also need to be paid..

+(\$150+ per week), insurance, bills, housing, etc. can quickly add up.
 This list also doesn't include solid food once they get off baby food, or milk once they get off formula or breast milk.
 This list is NOT all inclusive.
 It is just a basic idea to show you how much cost there is to having a baby.

-Now, let's research to find something fun on which you could spend \$12,310.
+Now, let's research to find something fun on which you could spend \$16,000.
 Your imagination is the only limit!
-(Students could look for clothes, cars, make up, music, an apartment, a vacation, etc.)
+(Students could look for clothes, cars, makeup, music, an apartment, a vacation, etc.)